the craziest car designs

 The Lancia was designed in part by the notable Italian designer Marcello Gandini, who was responsible for the large windshield/sunroof.

 The car is best known now for its low ground clearance, which prevented it from being able to drive over speed bumps without hitting the front bumper and damaging the underside of the car.

 - As evidence for the fact that the small car trend has never gone away, in 2009, Renault debuted the ‘Twizy’ as a concept car.The car is not only tiny – less than eight feet long, five feet high, and four feet wide, but it is also fully electric.
 Despite its size, the car is designed for safety.

 - The protruding wheels and reinforced chassis provide additional strength in case of side-impact, and it is possible to add winter tires to the car for driving in icy conditions.As a nod to the wacky history of these types of vehicles, it is possible to buy electric blankets that plug into the car for driving during the colder months.

 The development of electric technology means that the car can ride for 56 miles between charges, and has a top speed of around 60 miles per hour.
 While not necessarily the best car for anything other than urban driving, the diminutive size means finding parking is unlikely to be an issue.

-What this list shows is that good design is about more than aesthetics, it’s about function and practicality.
+What this list shows is that good design is about more than the aesthetics of the exterior design, it’s about the function and practicality of the models as well.
 For most of these cars, the specific function that they were designed to do was either too niche or was soon superseded by another piece of technology.

 In other cases, the car simply wasn’t effective at completing its task.
 However, these cars broadly can be divided into two groups.